yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-5-single-news-article-view.md

 # Updating our Homepage Component

-So, now that we've defined this route, we need to update our `Homepage` component so that each story we retrieve links back to the appropriate `/story/:id` page within our application.
+So, now that we've defined this route, we need to update our `Home.vue` component so that each story we retrieve links back to the appropriate `/story/:id` page within our application.

 To do this, we'll use the `<router-link/>` component to wrap our stories' title like so: